pingcap/docs-tidb-operator/en/enable-tls-for-ticdc-sink.md

     Once the TiCDC Pod is running, the created Kubernetes Secret object is mounted to the TiCDC Pod.
 You can get the mounted key file in the `/var/lib/sink-tls/${secret_name}` directory of the Pod.

-3. Create a synchronization task using the `cdc cli` tool.
+3. Create a replication task using the `cdc cli` tool.

     {{< copyable "shell-regular" >}}